-For TEA Use Only djustments and/or annotations made his page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 057-814 County-District No. by to elephone/e-mail/FAX on of TEA.
-Amendment No. Texas Title I Priority Schools Grant • Schedule #4-Program Requirements P art 2: Statutory Requireme ents - All All All All All All All All All A ederal Statutory Requirements Primary Component Where Described 1 The LEA must demonstrate that and selected an intervention for each school. t the LEA has analyzed the needs of each school reach school and selected an intervention for Comprehensive Needs Assessment 2 provide adequate resources and t it has the capacity to use these grant funds to it related support to each Tier campus identified in the implement, fully and effectively, the required tion model it has selected.
-Project Management-Capacity Project Management-LEA Support 3 ve each Tier I school (through a separate ne LEA must explain why it lacks capacity to serve 4 interventions consistent with th it has taken, or will take, to design and implement e final federal requirements, including the e or the activities the campus will implement.
-Program Abstract Intervention Model 5 select external providers, if app Project Management-External Providers 6 The LEA must describe actions i with the interventions. t has taken, or will take, to align other resources Project Management-Resource Management Program Budget Summary 7 t has taken, or will take, to modify its practices o its schools to implement the interventions fully Project Management- Management of Grant Activities 8 The LEA must describe actions i after the funding period ends. t has taken, or will take, to sustain the reforms Project Management-Program Continuation and Sustainability 9 The LEA must include a timeline the selected intervention in each delineating the steps it will take to implement to campus.
-Project Management-Activity Timeline 10 The LEA must describe the annuassessments in both reading/lar ual goals for student achievement on the State's nguage arts and mathematics that it has its Tier I and Tier II schools that receive school Performance Assessment and Evaluation-Annual Performance Goals 11 As appropriate, the LEA must con LEA's application and implement campus onsult with relevant stakeholders regarding the tation of school improvement models on its Comprehensive Needs Assessment-Groups of Participants Project Management- Partnerships/Involvement of Others 12 program will supplement, and n allocated to the campus. at financial assistance provided under the grant ot supplant, the amount of state and local funds Program Assurances 13 implement fully and effectively a at it will use its School Improvement Grant to an intervention in each Tier I and Tier II school onsistent with the final federal requirements Program Assurances
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by of TEA.
+Amendment No. Texas Title I Priority Schools Grant 5.74 5.04 Schedule #4-Program Requirements P art 2: Statutory Requireme ents Requirement Description - I ederal Statutory Requirements Primary Component Where Described 1 the LEA has analyzed the needs of each school reach school and selected an intervention for Comprehensive Needs Assessment 2 provide adequate resources and tit has the capacity to use these grant funds to I related support to each Tier campus identified in Implement, fully and effectively, the required tion model it has selected.
+Project Management-Capacity Project Management-LEA Support 3 ve each Tier I school (through a separate ne LEA must explain why it lacks capacity to serve Project Management-Lack of Capacity 4 interventions consistent with th services the campus will receive t has taken, or will take, to design and implement e final federal requirements, including the e or the activities the campus will implement.
+Program Abstract Intervention Model 5 select external providers, if app Project Management-External Providers 6 The LEA must describe actions with the interventions. t has taken, or will take, to align other resources Project Management-Resource Management Program Budget Summary 7 t has taken, or will take, to modify its practices or its schools to implement the interventions fully Project Management- Management of Grant Activities 8 The LEA must describe actions after the funding period ends. t has taken, or will take, to sustain the reforms Project Management-Program Continuation and Sustainability 9 the selected intervention in eac Project Management-Activity Timeline 10 assessments in both reading/la ual goals for student achievement on the State's nguage arts and mathematics that it has its Tier I and Tier II schools that receive school Performance Assessment and Evaluation-Annual Performance Goals 11 LEA's application and implemen campus onsult with relevant stakeholders regarding the tation of school improvement models on its Comprehensive Needs Assessment-Groups of Participants Project Management- Partnerships/Involvement of Others 12 program will supplement, and n allocated to the campus. at financial assistance provided under the grant ot supplant, the amount of state and local funds Program Assurances 13 Applicant provides assurance the implement fully and effectively at it will use its School Improvement Grant to an intervention in each Tier I and Tier II school Program Assurances that the LEA commits to serve consistent with the final federal requirements.